rjgleave/common/cloudformation/README.md

 # AWS CloudFormation Sample Templates
-Use sample AWS CloudFormation templates as quickstarts to jumpstart your project.
+Use sample CITCO CloudFormation templates as quickstarts to jumpstart your project.

 ## About the Repository
-The AWS CloudFormation team and approved contributors provide and maintain sample templates in the `CITCO ` folder.
+CITCO architects and approved contributors provide and maintain sample templates in the `CITCO ` folder.
+These are examples of components which have been deployed in production solutions and built to CITCO standards.

 We also collect and make available templates developed by the community.
 These sample templates are located in the `community` folder and its subfolders.
 We encourage your contributions to these templates.
 Note, however, that we don't test, maintain, or support community templates.